hieutranCS/Spring-Boot-Project/spring-boot-employee-management/demo/README.md

 A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info.

-# Tools and technologies used:
+# Tools and Technologies used:

 - Java 11
 - Spring Boot